dtcenter/METplus/docs/Users_Guide/installation.rst

     sha256sum --check checksum_tar.txt

+Note: If the source code is downloaded using wget, then the filenames will not match the filenames listed in the checksum files.
+If the source code is downloaded using curl, the *-LJO* flags should be added to the command to preserve the expected filenames found in the checksum files.

 -  Uncompress the source code (on Linux/Unix\ *: gunzip* for zip file or *tar xvfz* for the tar.gz file)